-Check out this quick video to see where to find these two new options.
+Check out this short video to see more.

-When you export a Rise course with the Tin Can option selected, you’ll download a Tin Can–compliant package that works seamlessly with your LMS.
+When you export a Rise 360 course with the cmi5 option selected, you’ll download a cmi5-compliant package that works seamlessly with your LMS.

-Below is one last Peek video to show you exactly where to find the new Tin Can export option in Rise:
+Check out this GIF to see exactly where to find the new cmi5 export option in Rise 360: